lindar-open/ticket-generator-challenge/README.md

 As soon as it's detected, the algorithm drops it and starts creating a new one.
   - luckily this does not have a performance impact because it's so rare

+## Performance
+On my machine the performance test executed with these results:

+`Generated 10.000 strips in 487 ms.`

+And with 16 threads:

+`Generated 100.000 strips in parallel in 1602 ms.`

 ------
 Original content: